tandasat/blog/_drafts/2023-06-01-intel-vt-rp-with-examples---part-1-hlat.md

 ```
 Notice that (1) when HLAT is enabled and the given LA is within a range specified by the HLAT prefix VMCS, (2) the processor locates PML4 through HLATP, instead of the guest CR3.
 (3) The layout of the hypervisor-managed paging structures and the process of HLAT paging is almost identical to the traditional paging structure and paging ([*2](#notes)).

 This makes the remapping attack no-op, because even if the guest-managed paging structures (or the guest CR3) is modified, those will not be used.
-LA -> GPA translation is done through the hypervisor-managed paging structures which remain to translate the LA to intended the GPA.
+LA -> GPA translation is done through the hypervisor-managed paging structures which remain to translate the LA to the intended GPA.

 ![](/blog/img/posts/2023-06-01/hlat_vs_remapping.png)

 ### Demo - protecting `ci!g_CiOptions` with HLAT

-Let us test this with a custom hypervisor that enables HLAT.
+Let us test this with a [custom hypervisor that enables HLAT](https://github.com/tandasat/Hello-VT-rp).
 This demo consists of the following steps:
-1. Load the custom hypervisor and boot Windows on the top of it
+1. Load the custom hypervisor and boot Windows on top of it
 2. Locate a linear address and a PTE for `ci!g_CiOptions`
 3. Activate HLAT and protect translation for `ci!g_CiOptions`
 4. Carry out the remapping attack and confirm `ci!g_CiOptions` remains to be unchanged

 We use the same setup except:
 - Hyper-V is not activated.
-Our custom hypervisor puts Windows onto the guest mode.
+Our custom hypervisor puts Windows into the guest mode.
 - Only one logical processor is activated.
-This is only to simplify implementation of the custom hypervisor.
+This is only to simplify the implementation of the custom hypervisor.

-1. Load the custom hypervisor and boot Windows on the top of it
+1. Load the custom hypervisor and boot Windows on top of it

     We boot into a UEFI shell, load the custom hypervisor and continue booting Windows.
 Windows will boot as a guest of our hypervisor.
     ![](/blog/img/posts/2023-06-01/uefi_shell.jpg)